-How do Online Prerequisite Courses work?
+How Do Online Prerequisite Courses Work?

 Each Online Prerequisite Course from the University of Rochester School of Nursing is made up of a number of modules.
-These modules may include readings from a textbook or articles, PowerPoint presentations and/or video instruction.
+Modules include interactive activities, video and audio lectures, discussions, readings, and helpful resources.
 At the end of each module, you will take an online test covering that material.
 The nature of the learning and testing varies from knowledge-based learning to applied learning.
+There are also assignments designed to help you learn the material.
+These assignments generally do not need to be turned in to the instructor unless you would like faculty assistance or feedback.

+All courses are self-paced and can be completed in between 4-12 weeks.
 The length of time to complete each course depends on the type of course and its requirements, as well as other individual considerations such as your learning style and schedule.
 If you begin a course on the first available start date, you have at least 12 weeks to complete the modules.
-You may also finish sooner depending on your needs, speed, or availability.
-On average, a 3-credit course will require 135 hours of work.
-Lab courses also require purchase of a lab kit and may take additional time for observation and analysis.
+You may finish sooner depending on your needs, speed, or availability, but we recommend beginning as soon as possible to ensure you can complete at the most comfortable pace.

 3-Credit Didactic Courses

-Online Prerequisite Courses are entirely online.
-Each course is comprised of 10 to 15 modules.
-Modules might include video lectures, PowerPoint presentations, readings, or other activities.
-Once students feel they have mastered the material, they take a graded quiz at the end of the module and move on to the next one.
-There are no written papers, midterms or finals.
+Didactic courses are entirely online and asynchronous, which means you will work on your own time and at your own pace.
+Each course is comprised of 10 to 15 modules taught by a School of Nursing faculty instructor who is available for questions.
+Modules include interactive activities, video and audio lectures, discussions, readings, and helpful resources.
+Once you feel you have mastered the material, you will take a graded quiz at the end of the module and move on to the next one.
+There are no written papers, midterms, or finals.

 1-Credit Lab Courses